 Before sending the sculpture to the moon and deploying it, we decided to carry out a test on Low Earth Orbit, aboard the International Space Station.
 As well as being symbolic and inspiring, the test will demonstrate the performance of the scupture ‘s deployment in microgravity.

 This is the “living” material that will form the main “skeleton” of the Dish/Cocoon, and probably the People too, that make up the lunar sculpture.

 We delivered the sculpture to the ISS via the Nanoracks ”DreamUp” program.

-In this program, a small box (typically a 10 cm cube with a mass of no more than 1kg) containing the experiment has been transported to the ISS and the experiment has beeb carried out by an ISS crew member : Thomas Pesquet !
+In this program, a small box (typically a 10 cm cube with a mass of no more than 1kg) containing the experiment has been transported to the ISS and the experiment has beeb carried out by an ISS crew member : the European Space Agency astronaut Thomas Pesquet !
 The immediate step called V-III wass to deploy a shape memory alloy/Mylar sculpture in microgravity.

 More technical informations

 The Dragon cargo carried about 7 metric tons of cargo in its pressurized compartment.
 That cargo included supplies for the station’s crew as well as hardware and experiments, including Vitae III.

 The Houston-based NanoRacks received the Flight Model Vitae III that successfully passed Electromagnetic Interference tests, and NASA Flight Safety Review.

 The Flight Model can be squeezed into a100x100x100mm box.